LineageOS/lineage_wiki/_includes/templates/device_specific/before_recovery_install_gtowifi.md

 If, on this step, your device is stuck on a black screen, your device's bootloader is not unlockable and you cannot continue with these instructions.
 To return to the stock ROM, boot to Download mode and flash the BL package [here](https://github.com/lifehackerhansol/gto-fw/releases).
 {%- endcapture %}
     {% include alerts/warning.html content=warning_restore_stock %}
-1. The device will demand you format userdata, please follow the onscreen instructions to do so.
+1. The device will demand you factory reset, please follow the onscreen instructions to do so.
 {%- unless device.no_oem_unlock_switch %}
 1. Run through Android Setup skipping everything you can, then connect the device to a Wi-Fi network.
 1. Re-enable Development settings by clicking the "Build Number" option 10 times, in the "Settings" app within the "About" menu, and verify that "OEM Unlock" is still enabled in the "Developer options" menu.